Queen’s Counsel 2012

 Conspiracy to Defraud, Senior manager of Murphy and Son Construction accused of demanding bribes from contractors to secure favourable placement of contracts and also diverting labour and materials from a national rail building programme to expand his own property development business.

-R v Helley & Helley
+R v Helley and Helley

 Department of Trade and Industry prosecution.
 Company formation and management offences – issues of Directors’ disqualification, the use of prohibited names establishing what were, in effect, “Phoenix” companies.
 Arguments on abuse of process relating to the defendant’s claims to have been induced by DTI officials in earlier civil proceedings before the Official Receiver to give undertakings concerning disqualifications which they had relied upon to their prejudice when the DTI launched criminal proceedings.

-R v Haycock, Palmer & Turner:
+R v Haycock, Palmer and Turner: